knowledgefold/topic/README.md

 Third party libraries will be installed at `some_directory/third_party/`.

-Now we can build this project:
+Now we can build the project:

     git clone https://github.com/xunzheng/topic
     cd topic
     ln -s some_directory/third_party third_party
     make

-Toy dataset `20news.ylda` is included in the `exp/` directory.
+Toy dataset `20news.train` is included in the `exp/` directory.
 Try

     cd exp
     ./run.sh

 to get a sample run.
+Since LDA is an unsupervised model, label information in LIBSVM format is ignored.

 To see all the available flags, run